Membership & Leave Operations

 Preconditions

-• Signer has a direct row in the group (computed via check_group_membership_path; reject with NotADirectMember if the signer is only an inherited member — they must leave the anchor instead).
+• Signer equals the member being removed (SelfLeaveOnly) and has a direct row in the group; reject with MemberNotDirect if the signer is only an inherited member — they must leave the anchor instead.

-• Signer is not the Owner (OwnerCannotLeave; must TransferOwnership first).
+• Signer is not the group's owner_identity (OwnerCannotSelfLeave; must TransferOwnership first).

-• If signer is admin, removing them does not leave the group with zero admins (LastAdmin via existing ensure_not_last_admin_removal).
+• Removing the signer does not leave the group with zero admins (LastAdmin via ensure_not_last_admin_removal).

 Flow